 4 run the window and attach the click event

-In listing 3.7 there are 4 important sections.
+In listing 3.7, there are 4 important sections.
 This is also the first time that we actually get to use .NET from the Ruby language so let’s investigate #1 a little bit closer.
 To get access to the basic .NET types we need to load the file mscorlib, but that is just a very limited set of classes the absolute minimum that is required to have .NET going on a machine.
 So we load a couple of extra assemblies where the assemblies whose names start with Presentation are WPF specific assemblies.
 This first step ensures that we have the necessary type information available for using WPF and XAML.

 The second part #2 provides access to types that live in the specified namespaces without having to specify the fully namespaced type all over your code.
 So it allows you to write Application instead of System::Windows::Application.

 On to part 3 then shall we.
 This is standard WPF programming.
 In #3 we create a class that inherits of Application to encapsulate our own application logic.
 The code that we have in that class expects a block for the constructor and that block should return a Window object which we’ll run.